InseeFrLab/docs.onyxia.sh/README.md

 Don't forget as well to remplace the terms of services of the [sspcloud](https://www.sspcloud.fr) by your own terms of services.
 CORS should be enabled on those `.md` links (`Access-Control-Allow-Origin: *`).

-Please note you can select an existing service account or let onyxia create one, with or without clusterAdmin rights.
+Please note you can specify if a service account should be created, with or without clusterAdmin rights.

 ```diff
 +serviceAccount: